What Is Xanax?

 - Lack of inhibition

-There are some common signs of addiction, notwithstanding the substance used.
-General warning signs you may have an addiction include the following:
+There are some common Xanax addiction signs, notwithstanding the substance used.
+General warning addiction to Xanax signs you may have an addiction include the following:

 - Using or desiring to use the drug frequently